D4rkOnE/DWL-dotfiles-laptop/README.md

 waybar &
 exec dbus-update-activation-environment --systemd WAYLAND_DISPLAY XDG_CURRENT_DESKTOP=wlroots
 ```
+As you can see swaybg is used to set the wallpaper.
+I included a few wallpapers in this repository which I like a lot.
 I use SDDM as a display manager.
 In your ~/.local/src/dwl folder there should be a file called dwl.desktop.
 During sudo make install clean this will be copied to /usr/local/share/wayland-sessions/dwl.desktop.
 Make sure it looks like this to contain the dwl-startup.sh script.
 The -s is the startup argument of dwl.
 ```
 [Desktop Entry]